Reiningecho90/S.A.N.E.-AI/README.md

 Explore the AI and please suggest what to do next or how to improve it!

 ANNOUNCEMENT: V1.1 IS NOW LIVE!
-DOWWNLOAD IT FROM THE RELEASES PAGE!
+DOWNLOAD IT FROM THE RELEASES PAGE!

 UPDATES (Find in-depth updates in the project on my page):